0xmid00/infosec/linux-hardening/useful-linux-commands.md

 # chnge the file permissions
 chmod +x <file>
+# u-> owner, g->group , others -> o

-chown root /u        Change the owner of /u to "root". chown root:staff /u  Likewise, but also change its group to "staff".
+chmod u=rwx,g=rx,o=r <file>  # Set specific permissions chown root /u        Change the owner of /u to "root". chown root:staff /u  Likewise, but also change its group to "staff".

+# Check if a file is immutable
+lsattr suid.sh  # If 'i' appears, the file is immutable
+# Check if /tmp has the sticky bit set
+ls -ld /tmp  # If the last character is 't', only owners can modify their files

 # Configuration files
 ls -al /etc/*.conf  # List all conf files in /etc